andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

 - ***Describe the policy iteration technique for control problems on Markov Decision Processes***
   *(WB*)
   premise: what is a control problem? is the task of finding the optimal value function, which translates into finding the optimal policy.
-  Policy Iteration is a dynamic programming policy optimization technique that can be decoupled in two phases:
+  Policy Iteration is a dynamic programming (==just dp? sure?==) policy optimization technique that can be decoupled in two phases:

   - Policy Evaluation
   - Policy Improvement